sjtuytc/UnboundedNeRFPytorch/README.md

 }
 ```

-You may cite this repo to better convince the reviewers about the reproducibility of your paper.

-The original paper Block-NeRF can be cited as:
+The original paper Block-NeRF and Mega-NeRF can be cited as:

 ```bash
  @InProceedings{Tancik_2022_CVPR,